 Is the use of pain medication permitted?

-Due to safety concerns with medication use for pain control, we do not use them in a homebirth environment.
+Due to safety concerns with medication use for pain control, we do not use them in an out of hospital setting.
 When pain medications are used, they need to be in an environment that allows for medical intervention to reverse unforeseen adverse effects.
 Pain medications can introduce a level of risk to the mother and baby that would not be present in a natural labor.

-What can cause me to be risked out of a homebirth
+What can cause me to be risked out of an out of hospital birth

-In a homebirth environment often times we catch potential problems before they arise, giving us the foresight to change birth locations.
+In an out of hospital environment often times we catch potential problems before they arise, giving us the foresight to change birth locations.
 However in the event of complications during the birth process, we do not hesitate to transfer to a trusted hospital when addittional medical support is needed to ensure the safety and health of both mom and baby.
+For birth center births we transfer 1.8 miles from the center and your nearest hospital in the event you are birthing at home.

 Do you take insurance?